 On this website, we want to hear from you.
 We want you to be able to call our office and reach us through a form.
 Therefore, we do not use pop-ups for you to opt-in to our mailing list.
 What is the main thing you want your prospect to do once they’ve landed on your website?

 - Opt-in to an email list?

 - Fill out a form?

 Make sure your website design helps you achieve your ultimate goal when creating a WordPress website.

 Modern website visitors often completely ignore a website’s main navigation.
 Instead, they rely on page links and cues as they read or watch what is on your page.
 Do you really need to jam your entire website into your main navigation?
 Instead, guide your website visitor down a path of options.
 Put only the most important pages in your main navigation.
 Remember: The average visitor makes less than 2 page visits before abandoning your website.
-Consider offering fewer choices in your main navigation.
+Offer fewer choices in your main navigation.

 Finalize Your Color Palette and Fonts